-Specialization: History and Theology of Ancient Israel, Deuteronomistic History, eighteen.
+Uriah Kim came to the United States at the age of ten and became a Christian and a U.S. citizen at the age of eighteen.
 His research interests have been shaped by his experience of living in the United States, a journey that has had its share of twists and turns in a landscape constructed by promises and predicaments.
 His approach to interpreting the Bible takes one's specific, concrete context into account while engaging in a constructive yet critical dialogue with the more traditional methods of reading the text.
-Dr. Kim is the author of Decolonizing Josiah (Sheffield Phoenix Press, 2005) and Identity and Loyalty in the David Story (Sheffield Phoenix Press, 2008) and is currently working on "The Politics of Othering in the Book of Judges."
+Dr. Kim is the author of Decolonizing Josiah (Sheffield Phoenix Press, 2005) and Identity and Loyalty in the David Story (Sheffield Phoenix Press, 2008) and coeditor of Reading a Tendentious Bible (Sheffield Phoenix Press, 2014).